Carleen Anderson: Recent work

-In March 2020, Arts Council England awarded Anderson a grant to develop her second theatre piece, MELIOR, in partnership with Hall for Cornwall, Falmouth University and its Academy of Music and Theatre Arts (AMATA).
+In March 2020, Arts Council England awarded Anderson a grant to develop her second theatre piece, MELIOR Opus Griot, in partnership with Hall for Cornwall, Falmouth University and its Academy of Music and Theatre Arts (AMATA).
 Due to COVID-19 restrictions, the music from this ocean-themed time-travel fantasy was released online in anticipation of its live premiere and subsequent tour.
-MELIOR introduces Anderson’s new music performance style, “Opus Griot”, a blend of storytelling, singing, poetry, visual art and music ensemble accompaniment.
-It features the new gesture-controlled digital instrument developed by Imogen Heap, MI.MU Gloves.
-Following the successful preview performance at Hall for Cornwall in November 2022, plans are in motion for new staging directives replacing the MI.MU Gloves with FX digital sounds to be synchronised with its theatre production development.
-Anderson is preparing a Southwest England regional premiere performance as well as a worldwide release of a double album of the full music scenes from the opera in autumn 2024.
+MELIOR introduced Anderson's new music performance style, Opus Griot, a blend of storytelling, singing, poetry, visual art and music ensemble accompaniment.
+This was followed by a successful staged preview at Cornwall Playhouse in November 2022.
+The end of May 2025 saw Anderson bid an official farewell to her Soul Music live performances with her participation in the Good Times tribute to Norman Jay MBE at London's Royal Festival Hall.
+A few days later, in early June 2025, London's premiere of the SXSW Festival provided a platform presented by Black Lives in Music at The Ditch in Shoreditch Town Hall for her to showcase her blended-roots opera, MELIOR Opus Griot.
+Bill Bankes-Jones, founder and director of Tête-á-Tête Opera Festival, supported Anderson as the interview host at the esteemed event.
+Inspired by the enthusiastic response from the professional impresarios in the audience, Anderson continues to progress with the development of MELIOR Opus Griot for the stage and its audio recordings.

 Personal life

-Carleen Anderson is the daughter of singer Vicki Anderson, stepdaughter of Bobby Byrd and goddaughter of James Brown.
-Vicki Anderson featured with James Brown during the 1960s and 1970s.
-Her mother was married to Bobby Byrd (musician, producer, bandleader, singer and childhood friend of James Brown).
-Byrd formed a group with James Brown in the late 1950s called The Flames, which was later named James Brown & The Famous Flames.
+Carleen Anderson is the daughter of singer Vicki Anderson (a.k.a.
+Myra Myrtle Barnes), stepdaughter of Bobby Byrd and goddaughter of James Brown.
+Vicki Anderson met Bobby Byrd when she became a featured singer on James Brown’s shows in the 1960s.
+Vicki Anderson married Bobby Byrd, a musician, producer and bandleader in his own right, who was also a childhood friend of James Brown.
+Bobby Byrd is credited with forming a music group with James Brown called the Flames, which was later named James Brown and the Famous Flames.

-Carleen's father, Dr. Reuben Anderson Sr., is pastor of the Tower of Faith Evangelistic Church of God in Christ, in Compton California.
+Carleen's father, Dr. Reuben Anderson Sr., is pastor of the Tower of Faith Evangelistic Church of God in Christ, in Compton, California.

-Carleen's uncle, David Anderson Jr., and his daughters, Pamela and Jhelisa, along with their mother, Yvonne, had a very successful family gospel vocal group that travelled the southern United States.
+Carleen's uncle, David Anderson Jr., and his daughters, Pamela and Jhelisa, along with their mother, Yvonne, had a very successful family gospel vocal group that travelled the southern United States during the 1960s and 1970s.

-Carleen Anderson has one son, singer-songwriter/music producer Bobby Anderson (aka Wilderman).
+Carleen Anderson has one son, singer-songwriter/music producer and music lecturer, Bobby Anderson (a.k.a.
+Wilderman), who has one daughter, Carleen's granddaughter, Atari.